-Pareto is authorised to effect any registrations in the account with the Norwegian Central Securities Depository that fall within the scope of the Client's instructions, including the transfer of any securities registered with the Norwegian Central Securities Depository that are encompassed by sales orders submitted to Pareto.
-Furthermore, Pareto is authorised to transfer securities from the account with the Norwegian Central Securities Depository at the instruction of anyone holding a security interest therein.
-The Client acknowledges that any securities Depository as established by Pareto, unless another account is specified in the order.
-Pareto is authorised to access any information concerning the Client's holdings in its account with the Norwegian Central Securities Depository at Pareto's registrations in such account with the Norwegian Central Securities Depository as established by Pareto, unless another account with the Norwegian Central Securities Depository as established by Pareto, unless another account with the Norwegian Central Securities Depository.
-Moreover, the Client acknowledges that Pareto's registrations in such account with the Norwegian Central Securities Depository will be made in compliance with the provisions set out in the Regulations on the Registration of Financial Instruments with Verdipapirsentralen ASA, which are available on the website of the Norwegian Central Securities Depository, as well as any other statutes and regulations applicable at any given time.
+The Client acknowledges that any securities which are purchased or subscribed for will be registered in the Client's account with the Norwegian Central Securities Depository as established by Pareto, unless another account is specified in the order.
+Pareto is authorised to access any information concerning the Client's holdings in its account with the Norwegian Central Securities Depository.
+Moreover, the Client acknowledges that Pareto's registrations in such account with the Norwegian Central Securities Depository will be made in compliance with the provisions set out in Euronext Securities Oslo11 ("ES-OSL" or "VPS") Rules For Registration Activities And Related Ancillary Services, which are available on the website of the Norwegian Central Securities Depository, as well as any other statutes and regulations applicable at any given time.